-There is a growing need for autonomous security solutions as organizations are becoming increasingly concerned about protecting privacy.
+There is a growing need for autonomous security solutions as organizations are becoming increasingly concerned about protecting privacy and now public health.

-From an article by Neil Huntingdon in Security Sale and Integration.
+From an article by Neil Huntingdon, former vice president of business development at Cepton in Security Sale and Integration.

 Most of today’s security and monitoring systems have been designed around camera technology which has its inherent benefits and drawbacks.
 But the public is becoming increasingly worried about how some newer camera-based technologies like facial recognition are being used for surveillance.

 As companies look to adopt the latest security technologies to keep people safe, privacy needs to be a key consideration.
 So how can businesses secure their property, protect their assets and respect people’s privacy at the same time?
 LIDAR technology nicely fits the bill.